NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Directional Bombs.md

-You can lob bombs with great force and a precise trajectory to angle the splash in a cone spraying in a single direction.
-When throwing an alchemical bomb with the splash trait, instead of splashing all squares adjacent to the target, you can treat the target's space as the first affected square of a 15-foot cone directed away from you, potentially allowing you to avoid allies and splash deeper into enemy lines.
-If the target takes up more than a single square, the target's square closest to you is the first affected square of the cone.
+You can lob bombs with great force and a precise trajectory to angle the splash in a cone that sprays in a single direction, potentially allowing you to avoid allies and splash deeper into enemy lines.
+When throwing an alchemical bomb with the splash trait, instead of splashing all squares adjacent to the target, you can create a splash in a @Template\[cone|distance:15\].
+You choose the cone's direction, but its first square must be a square in the target's space.

+* * *

+**Special** If you have the [[Feats/Expanded Splash|Expanded Splash]] feat or another ability that increases the radius of splash damage, you can have the splash damage be a @Template\[cone|distance:20\].

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*